banovic/aoc2025/README.md

-Advent of Code 2025 solutions in TypeScript
+Advent of Code 2025 solutions in TypeScript.
+That is, solutions in reasonable time.